TrDA-hab/Projects/SPI + I2S multi display/README.md

 `#define USE_UNIVERSAL_DISPLAY`
 `#define USE_MULTI_DISPLAY`

-- Rename the platformio_override_sample.ini file to platformio_override.ini and save.
+- Rename the `platformio_override_sample.ini` file to `platformio_override.ini` and save.
-- In the platformio_override.ini file, comment out tasmota and uncomment tasmota32.
-And don't forget to include your com port number.
+- In the `platformio_override.ini file`, comment out `tasmota` and uncomment `tasmota32`.
+- And don't forget to include your com port number.
 Then compile and flash your ESP32.

 ![](https://raw.githubusercontent.com/TrDA-hab/Projects/master/SPI%20%2B%20I2S%20multi%20display/004.jpg)